tgh-apil/general_needlework_phantom/README.md

 ## How-to-Use Guide
 To prepare for use, first fill the tubes with water by opening the valves on both ends and using a syringe to inject water, then closing both valves.

 The phantom can now be used for ultrasound imaging.
+Apply an adequate amount of ultrasound gel to the surface of the phantom prior to imaging.
 The water-filled tubes should be visible under ultrasound, mimicking veins, and should contrast with the graphite-filled gel surrounding them (see image below).
 The user can practice using ultrasound imaging to locate a patient’s vein, into which they can then insert a needle.

 > <img src="https://user-images.githubusercontent.com/84343976/234936087-60ac528d-0125-489f-81ea-a2f89d9a0c70.png" width="800"><br>
 > One of the phantom's "veins" under ultrasound.
 A: short axis, B: short axis compressed, C: long axis, D: long axis compressed.